How to Make Thin Lashes Thicker: Extensions, Lifts, and More

 Poor makeup habits, especially the misuse of mascara and eye makeup remover, can contribute to thinning, sparse eyelashes as well.
 Use a gentle makeup remover formula and a light hand when removing your eye makeup to protect delicate lashes.
 Any form of false eyelashes should be gently removed as well to prevent unnecessary breakage or damage to the hair follicle.

 Sometimes medical conditions can account for changes in your lash line.
 Conditions such as eczema or thyroid complications, for instance, can cause damage to your lashes when left untreated.
 Similarly, medications can cause issues with your eyelashes, as well.
 For example, a side effect of chemotherapy is hair loss.
-This is most noticeable with scalp hair, but even your eyelashes can be affected by these drugs.
+This is most noticeable with an individual's scalp, but even your eyelashes can be affected by these drugs.

 Since there are a number of common causes related to eyelash thinning, the National Center for Biotechnology Information suggests that you document your lash loss and hair loss, including any medical history or information that might be helpful in determining the cause of your lash concerns.
 These findings may lead to the root cause of your lash loss, which will expedite the process of tackling regrowth.